shader-slang/spec/declarations.md

         | `ref`
 ```

-If a parameter declaration includes a Direction, then that determines the direction of the parameter; otherwise the direction of the parameter is `in`.
+If a parameter declaration includes a [=direction=], then that determines the direction of the parameter; otherwise the direction of the parameter is `in`.

 ##### `in` ##### {#dir.in}